jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 ```

 ## Implementation Recommendation
 Singleton seems like a simple implementation, but it can burn you.
 Look up other implementations.
-Both resources contain Singleton implementations in several languages at the bottom of each page respectively:
+Both resources below contain Singleton implementations in several languages at the bottom of each page respectively:
 * [Singleton via SourceMaking.com](https://sourcemaking.com/design_patterns/singleton)
 * [Singleton via Refactoring.guru](https://refactoring.guru/design-patterns/singleton)

 # What Happened to Class Encapsulation?
 Most [creational design patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) encapsulate the class type from the user, which adheres to their first design principle: [_Program to an interface, not an implementation_](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html#program-to-an-interface-not-an-implementation).
 Yet Singleton has violated this principle in almost every use of it that I’ve seen in production code.
-Almost every example I’ve seen illustrates Singleton with the `acquire()` method returning an instance of its class.
+Almost every example I’ve seen illustrates Singleton with the `acquire()`, `instance()`, `getInstance()`, method returning an instance of its own class.

 As a result, almost every use of Singleton I’ve seen in production code is tightly coupled to the class.
-It’s no different than obtaining an instance via `new()`, except that with Singleton, there’s only one instance.
+It’s no different than obtaining an instance via `new()`, except that with Singleton, there’s only one instance ever created.

 Making matters worse, Singleton is often used as an inlined variable such as:
 ```java